 In its earliest years the community davened in each others' homes.
 They began constructing a building in 1758.
 The architect, an English fellow named Peter Harrison, had never seen a synagogue before.
-(Most non-Jews probably hadn't.)
+(Outside of the Jewish community, most people probably hadn't.)
 He designed the interior based on what he learned from the community's prayer-leader, Reverend Isaac Touro, who had recently emigrated from Amsterdam and had been part of that city's great Portuguese synagogue.

 During the American Revolution, many of Newport's homes were destroyed by the British army (not only because pillaging is a time-honored form of wartime violence, but also because the houses were wooden and New England winters could be awfully cold - the troops needed firewood.)
 Our tour guide confided in us that Touro himself was a Loyalist, rather than a supporter of the Revolution.
 One way or another, he convinced the local British invaders not to burn the synagogue but to use it as their field hospital.
 Its beautiful chandeliers and brass fixings went to New York for safekeeping until after the war, and the sanctuary became a place where the wounded could convalesce.